Programmatic audio advertising: customer engagement on air + TAVR Media Case Study

 Image source: IAB Digital-Audio-Buyer’s-Guide

-Digital audio possesses with impressions tracking capabilities.
+Digital audio possesses impressions tracking capabilities.
 With tech capacities available to advertisers, they can accurately count the impressions delivered, measure the campaign results.
 Analyze of coined information helps to define ROI, which is one of the key metrics for marketers.
 With this, brands are becoming data-driven and measurement savvy.
 To improve a campaign plan even more, this data is available for independent verification vendors.

 The efficiency of online audio ads can be easily estimated in different ways: